Rulebook (17th Edition)

 The controller of a card is the player whose zone it is in, regardless of who its owner is.
 So for example, if you use an effect to summon a minion owned by another player, you are its controller while it remains in your battlefield and can use it the same way as minions in your battlefield owned by you.

-When the controller of a card changes (as can happen with the hypnotize effect), its location is implicitly changed to the field of its new controller, in the zone it was in when its controller changed.
+When the controller of a card changes (as can happen with the hypnotize effect), its location is implicitly changed to the play area of its new controller, in the zone it was in when its controller changed.
 For example, if a minion in the battlefield of player 1 is hypnotized and its controller changed to player 2, it is moved to the battlefield of player 2.

 Counter